 In terms of assessment, ASCE 41 does not explicitly address column hinges near the column-to-base connections of a frame (similar to a beam-to-column connection).
 Columns are designed in accordance with capacity design provisions in AISC 341.
-However, ASCE 41 does not similarly adopt a capacity design approach for the assessment of MF columns.
+However, ASCE 41 does not similarly adopt a capacity design approach for the assessment of CBF columns and beams as is done for EBF columns and beams (see ASCE 41 §5.5.3.4.1).